daskol/typst-templates/cvpr/README.md

 ## Configuration

-This template exports the `cvpr2022` function with the following named arguments.
+This template exports the `cvpr2022` and `cvpr2025` styling rule with the following named arguments.

 - `title`: The paper's title as content.
 - `authors`: An array of author dictionaries.
 Each of the author dictionaries